 For your protection, your debit card can be marked inactive for suspicious fraud activity due to a change in your spending habits or locations (out of state, etc.).
 If you know in advance of such changes such as traveling out of the country or state, please contact us immediately.

 "Phishing" is a rapidly growing scam that is performed through email.
 If you haven't heard of it yet, it's not complicated and very easy to avoid – you just need to know the facts.

 According to the Federal Trade Commission (FTC), "phishers" send an email or pop-up message that claims to be from a business or organization that you deal with – for example, your Internet service provider (ISP), bank, credit card company, or even a government agency.

 The message usually says that you need to "update" or "validate" your account information.
 It might threaten some dire consequence if you don't respond.
 The message directs you to a Web site that looks just like a legitimate organization's site, but it isn't.

 The purpose of the bogus site?
 To trick you into divulging your personal information so the operators can steal your identify and run up bills or commit crimes in your name.

 There are some simple ways to outwit these identity thieves:

-- Never directly respond to e-mail asking for personal information.
-If you are a customer of FNB&Trust, we would never ask you to verify your personal information via email.
+- Never directly respond to e-mail or text asking for personal information.
+If you are a customer of FNB&Trust, we would never ask you to verify your personal information via email or text.

 - If you doubt a message's authenticity, verify it by contacting the institution itself.